Shape Constrained Regularisation by Statistical Multiresolution for Inverse Problems: Asymptotic Analysis

 To overcome this obvious ``lack of locality'' , we compute solutions of \eqref{intro:opt} where we employ the MR-statistic in \eqref{intro:mrstatspecial} as fidelity measure.
 To be more precise, we choose the sets $\set{S_1,\ldots,S_N}$ to consist of all discrete intervals of the type $\set{i,\ldots,j}\slash n$ with $1\leq i<j \leq n$ and $j - i \leq 20$ (i.e. $N = 20.290$).
 Put differently, the SMRE $\hat u_\text{SMRE}$ is a solution of the convex optimisation problem

 For the computation of $\hat u_\text{SMRE}$ in the rightmost panel of Figure \ref{intro:figsmre} we set $q = q_N(\alpha)=2.9$ which corresponds to a small value of $1-\alpha\approx 0.01$ in order to avoid oversmoothing.
-The value of $\alpha$ was determined by simluations of the statistic $T_N(\eps)$ (see also \cite{frick:Kab11} for an asymptotic representation of the distribution of $T_N(\eps)$).
+The value of $\alpha$ was determined by simulations of the statistic $T_N(\eps)$.
 Indeed, the result is visually appealing: The kinks, jumps and peaks are strikingly well recovered, both in location and height and the smooth parts of the signal exhibit no artefacts.
 Also the corresponding qq-plot confirms that there are hardly any outliers in the residuals $Y - \hat u_\text{SMRE}$, which indicates that oversmoothing is limited to a reasonable amount.
 Again, this is all the more remarkable as the regularisation functional $J$ is known to usually blur edges, peaks and kinks.